Volunteer Clinical Professor Series

 Licensed community practitioners who are recognized for teaching excellence, clinical competence and leadership in their field.

-Licensed community practitioners recognized for sustained: teaching excellence, clinical competence, and leadership in their field.
+Licensed community practitioners who are recognized for sustained: teaching excellence, clinical competence, and leadership in their field.

 B. Term of Service